dipeshkohder/Vatchit-The-Chat-App/readme.txt

 Now Connecting Database:

-4th Step: Open a browser and go to URL ìhttp://localhost/phpmyadmin/î 5th Step: Then, click on databases tab
+4th Step: Open a browser and go to URL ‚Äúhttp://localhost/phpmyadmin/‚Äù 5th Step: Then, click on databases tab
-6th Step: Create database naming ìvaatchitdbî and then click on import tab 7th Step: Click on browse file and select ìvaatchitdb.sqlî file which is inside ìdatabasefileî folder 8th Step: Click on go.
+6th Step: Create database naming ‚Äúvaatchitdb‚Äù and then click on import tab 7th Step: Click on browse file and select ‚Äúvaatchitdb.sql‚Äù file which is inside ‚Äúdatabasefile‚Äù folder 8th Step: Click on go.

 After Creating Database:

-9th Step: Open a browser and go to URL ìhttp://localhost/VaatChit/home.phpî
+9th Step: Open a browser and go to URL ‚Äúhttp://localhost/VaatChit/home.php‚Äù

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	 :Major Functionality Provided By WebSite: